NEW: 'Bristol County Veterans Needs Assessment,' a study commissioned by

 Conducting applied research;

 Designing and conducting program evaluations to help organizations and programs measure outcomes;

 Fostering partnerships and collaborations across sectors and disciplines to encourage coordinated, strengths-based problem solving;

 Making information, news, and data related to urban policy more accessible and useful to stakeholders in the region;

 Providing a range of technical assistance to enhance the capacity of local stakeholders;

-Convening events and workshops to disseminate skills and information to members of the community; and
+Convening events to disseminate skills and information to members of the community; and

-Connecting the UMass Dartmouth community to cities like Fall River and New Bedford by engaging students and faculty in research and technical assistance opportunities.
+Connecting the UMass Dartmouth community to cities like Fall River, New Bedford, and Taunton by engaging students and faculty in research and technical assistance opportunities.